North Carolina Residency

 - Dependent versus Independent:

-- If an applicant’s parent(s) or legal guardian(s) are domiciled in North Carolina, the applicant may seek to show that he or she is dependent on his or her parents and, therefore, that he or she should be presumed to have their domicile.
+- If an applicant’s parent(s) or legal guardian(s) are domiciled in North Carolina, the applicant may seek to show that they are dependent on their parents and, therefore, that they should be presumed to have their domicile.
 Proof of parental/guardian domicile in North Carolina is required.
 Dependent refers to a person defined as a “qualifying child” or “qualifying relative” for income tax purposes.
-Independent refers to a person who is legally entitled to claim himself or herself on income tax returns, is not claimed as a dependent by others, and possesses sufficient funds to live and pay tuition and fees without parent-financed, parent-guaranteed, or co-signed loans.
+Independent refers to a person who is legally entitled to claim themself on income tax returns, is not claimed as a dependent by others, and possesses sufficient funds to live and pay tuition and fees without parent-financed, parent-guaranteed, or co-signed loans.

 - Bona Fide: